shubhamdalal95/NmapScripts/README.md

 #BashScripts
-Simple NMAP Scripts using for loops and case statement
+Simple bash Scripts used day to day life.